 This deduction is important for first-time buyers because the interest portion of the monthly mortgage payments is so much more in the early years of repayment.
-To take advantage of this tax benefit for first time home buyers in Middletown, you will have to itemize deductions on the Schedule A. In addition, these deductions must be greater than the new standard deduction.
+To take advantage of this tax benefit for first time home buyers in Springboro, you will have to itemize deductions on the Schedule A. In addition, these deductions must be greater than the new standard deduction.

 Deduction for Mortgage Points

-A related tax benefit for first time home buyers in Middletown is the deduction for mortgage points.
+A related tax benefit for first time home buyers in Springboro is the deduction for mortgage points.
 Basically, these mortgage points are the prepaid interest that serves to help borrowers qualify for lower rates over the life of the loan.
 And, many times, mortgage points can do double duty by also qualifying for a tax deduction, which is often overlooked by home buyers.

 Tax accountants maintain that these points are one of the best tax breaks going because they provide a two-fold return on investment.
 You can deduct the cost of the points as well as the interest paid in the year of the home purchase.
 But, again, you will have to itemize to take advantage of this benefit.